vandeplaslab/unipy/README.md

 # Unipy
-Math toolbox wrapping core and linalg capabilities of numpy, scipy and cupy (sparse and dense) to enable automatical switching when input array changes type, e.g. numpy to cupy or sparse to dense notation.
+Math toolbox wrapping math capabilities of numpy, scipy and cupy and enabling smooth switching between input array changes e.g. from sparse to dense or CPU- to GPU-based.